confluentinc/examples/microservices-orders/docs/index.rst

 Posting an Order creates an event in Kafka that is recorded in the topic `orders`.
 This is picked up by three different validation engines (Fraud Service, Inventory Service, Order Details Service) which validate the order in parallel, emitting a PASS or FAIL based on whether each validation succeeds.
 The result of each validation is pushed through a separate topic, Order Validations, so that we retain the `single writer’ status of the Orders Service —> Orders Topic (there are several options for managing consistency in event collaboration, discussed in Ben Stopford's `book <https://www.confluent.io/designing-event-driven-systems>`__).
-The results of the various validation checks are aggregated back in the Order Service (Validation Aggregator) which then moves the order to a Validated or Failed state, based on the combined result.
+The results of the various validation checks are aggregated in the Validation Aggregator Service, which then moves the order to a Validated or Failed state, based on the combined result.

 To allow users to GET any order, the Orders Service creates a queryable materialized view (embedded inside the Orders Service), using a state store in each instance of the service, so any Order can be requested historically.
 Note also that the Orders Service can be scaled out over a number of nodes, so GET requests must be routed to the correct node to get a certain key.
 This is handled automatically using the Interactive Queries functionality in Kafka Streams.